passthejoe/blogPoster/README.md

 If you don't want to rely on Linux packages for your Ruby gems, you can use `gem install` for everything.

-**Which version of Ruby?** As of March 1, 2020, blogPoster — with the proper Ruby gems installed — runs on Ruby 2.5 and 2.6 in Linux and Windows.
-It does NOT run in Ruby 2.7 in Windows because all the gems aren't available.
+**Which version of Ruby?** As of Dec.
+27, 2020, blogPoster — with the proper Ruby gems installed — runs on Ruby 2.5 and 2.6 in Linux and Windows.
+It does NOT run in Ruby 2.7 because some of the code is erroring out.
+I am looking into fixes, especially because Ubuntu and Fedora are both shipping Ruby 2.7 in their current releases.

 I have tested the script *extensively* on Linux and Windows systems, and it works pretty much the same on both.
 I have done some tests in MacOS, but I need to revisit them.